Vitamin D, also known as the sunshine vitamin is in the news a lot these days.

-Most vitamin D can be obtained through exposure to sunlight; in fact, you obtain around 80-90% of it this way!
+Most vitamin D can be obtained through exposure to sunlight — in fact, you obtain around 80-90% of it this way.
 When your skin gets exposed to the sun’s rays, it starts to produce vitamin D which is sent straight to the liver.
-Unfortunately, unless you’re living somewhere exotic, the chances are you’re missing out on this essential nutrient needed to boost your health levels!
-Not only that, but there are only optimal levels of vitamin D provided when there is an adequate amount of UV light; approximately a UV index of 3 or higher.
-This only occurs year-round near the equator, between the 37th parallels.
+Unfortunately, unless you’re living somewhere exotic, the chances are you’re missing out on this essential nutrient needed to boost your health levels.
+Not only that, but there are only optimal levels of vitamin D provided when there is an adequate amount of UV light of approximately a UV index of 3 or higher.
+This only occurs year-round near the equator.

 Vitamin D2 vs. D3

 The term vitamin D actually refers to various different chemicals.
 The two most important forms relevant to human health and performance are the vitamins D2 and D3.
 These variations are essential for all individuals within the general population and athletes in particular, due to a number of reasons including its role in bone and muscle health as well as its effect on the immune system.